Research output per year

 Women’s Fighters’ Football Club – Zanzibar

 Documentary Film Theory and Practice.
-Film Production Management.
-Community Media and Participatory Filmmaking.
+Producing and Directing Documentary film.
+Cultural Heritage.
+Community Media.
+Gender and Media.
+Participatory Filmmaking.
 Communication for Development (C4D).
 Film/Media Education.
 Transnational Cinema.
 Narrative Identities and Media Representations, Postcolonial Imaginaries.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):